At Floors To Your Home HQ many of us are pet owners. We have cats, dogs, fish, and one of our customer service people used to have a skunk.

 We got this question over on our Facebook page, and since it's a pretty common line of inquiry, we decided to post it here too.
 Kyle asked,

 What flooring do you have that you would recommend for someone who has two dogs?

 There are a couple things we'd recommend.
 Waterproof vinyl is a classic choice, but Rigid Core Vinyl is also very sturdy, so it's waterproof and tough as nails, great for dogs of any size but especially bigger dogs.
 It's a recent addition to the flooring market and is very popular with busy families, pet owners, and more.

 Vinyl is the most resistant to moisture, with most products being 100% waterproof.
 Dust and dander does not settle into vinyl, making cleaning simple.
 Vinyl is a soft material and it does scratch.

 We recently received this question from Jessica, a dog owner concerned about how vinyl click together flooring would work in her home:

 Jessica: How does your vinyl plank (click) flooring hold up with large dogs?
 I’m worried that their nails could pull up the planks, or even worse, get caught in the seams?

-Adam: If you have large dogs we have a style that has a thicker wear layer.
+If you have large dogs we have a style that has a thicker wear layer.
 It is still recommended to have the dogs’ nails trimmed on a regular basis.
 But, as for the seams, they all lock together.
-I have not had any issues about planks pulling up.
+You should not have any issues about planks pulling up.